PythonRSAS/pythonrsas.github.io/_posts/2022-06-20-1-binary-search-trees.md

 # Keeping tree balanced
 There are many ways to keep trees balanced, AVL is the original method discovered in the 1960s.
 AVL trees use node heights (i.e. heights of left and right children).

-An AVL tree (named after inventors Adelson-Velsky and Landis in 1962) is a *self-balancing* binary search tree (BST).
+An AVL tree (named after inventors Adelson-Velsky and Landis in 1962) is a *self-balancing* BST.

 In table Below we compare the abstract data structure of array and Binary search tree: